Recent Books relating to Edith Cavell

 Edith Cavell: A Forgotten Heroine – Grove Book by Nick Miller.
 “Edith Cavell was executed in Brussels in October 1915 for helping 200 Allied soldiers escape German-occupied Belgium.
 This largely forgotten heroine founded modern nursing in Belgium; her death raised an outcry across the world.
 Her life demonstrates her commitment to nursing, which in turn derives from her Christian discipleship.
 She gave her life so that soldiers might live, displaying extraordinary courage over nine months.
 This insightful study reflects on her inspirational life and death, exploring themes and posing questions for personal use.”
 More details including purchase: http://grovebooks.co.uk/products/s-131-edith-cavell-a-forgotten-heroine.
 Some supplementary material is available for those wanting more detail.

 Diana Souhami’s 2010 biography in paperback.
 Diana Souhami’s 2010 biography Edith Cavell (Quercus, London) was published in paperback in September 2011.
-A new paperback edition is due out in August 2015.
 Diana has also published a Pitkin guide Edith Cavell: a legacy of caring and learning in 2015: https://www.cavellnursestrust.org/shop/the-pitkin-guide-to-edith-cavell

 Book by Terri Arthur.
 Terri Arthur is a US nurse who published a novel, Fatal Decision: Edith Cavell WWI Nurse in November 2011.
 This has been widely reviewed and has attracted considerable interest across the world among nurses.
-Terri has revised Fatal Decision in 2015 – it is now titled ‘Fatal destiny’.
+Terri has revised Fatal Decision for a second edition in 2015 – the UK edition is now titled ‘Fatal Destiny’.
 Available from Amazon in paperback, as a Kindle edition and as an audio book.

 New Penguin translation of The Imitation of Christ.
 Edith Cavell annotated her edition of this Christian classic by Thomas a Kempis while imprisoned in Brussels August – October 1915.
 A facsimile of her own copy with her annotations can be found on the web.
 Penguin have recently published a new translation (spring 2013).